-- 2.1 This Code is made under Part 3, Div.
-1 of the Privacy and Personal Information Protection Act 1998 (the PPIP Act) to provide for the operation of the Youth on Track scheme in conjunction with other participating agencies, including non-government service providers (YoT Providers). - 2.2 The Code applies to personal information collected used or disclosed for the purposes of referring at risk young people to YoT Providers; and for quality review purposes of the referral process.
-Personal information will be collected, used and disclosed by participating agencies only as is reasonably necessary for the purposes set out below. - 2.3 A corresponding code applies to Youth on Track in respect of the Health Records and Information Privacy Act 2002. - 2.4 Juvenile Justice will collect and use personal information already held by participating agencies that is relevant to a person's eligibility for and potential participation in Youth on Track to identify, refer and engage potential participants.
-Only information relevant to eligible potential participants is shared with the YoT Provider.
-The YoT Provider is required to manage any information obtained for the purposes of Youth on Track in accordance with any directions provided by Juvenile Justice. - 2.5 This Code applies to the following information: - identification and personal details including the name, aliases, date of birth, age, gender, contact details, address, school, prior cautions, prior charges, offences, and CNI of a young person the subject of a referral to Youth on Track; - (b) risk factors and safety warnings in relation to a young person who is the subject of a referral to Youth on Track and/or the young person's home environment, to the extent this includes personal information; - (c) assessment scores relating to the risk of re-offending such as GRAM assessment scores; - (d) the name, contact details, address and aliases of the parents or guardians of a young person who is the subject of a referral to Youth on Track;
+- 2.1 This Code is made under Part 5 of the Health Records and Information Privacy Act 2002 (the HRIP Act) to provide for the operation of the Youth on Track scheme in conjunction with other participating agencies, including non-government service providers (YoT Providers). - 2.2 The Code applies to health information collected used or disclosed for the purposes of referring at risk young people to YoT Providers; and for quality review purposes of the referral process.
+Health information is collected, used and disclosed by participating agencies only as is reasonably necessary for the purposes set out below. - 2.3 A corresponding code applies to Youth on Track in respect of the Privacy and Personal Information Act 1998. - 2.4 Juvenile Justice will collect and use health information already held by participating agencies that is relevant to a person's potential eligibility for Youth on Track to refer potential participants.
+Only information regarding potentially eligible participants is shared with the YoT Provider.
+The YoT Provider is required to manage any information obtained for the purposes of Youth on Track in accordance with any directions provided by Juvenile Justice. - 2.5 This Code applies to the following types of health information: - risk alerts from Police or other agencies relating to a potential participant; to the extent this constitutes health information, including any alerts as to selfharm risk, mental illness or alcohol or other drug use;

-- (e) information about a young person's participation in Youth on Track, including reports as to the young person's progress; - (f) contact details for a young person's carer and/or case manager, if any; and - (g) any other personal information relevant to a young person's participation in Youth on Track. - 2.6 The intention of this code is to permit the collection, use and disclosure of such information for the following purposes: - (a) to enable potential participants to be identified and referred to Youth on Track: - (b) to assess a young person's eligibility for participation in Youth on Track; - (c) to identify and assess risk factors including any relevant safety warnings and any risk factors associated with a potential participant's home environment; - (d) to locate an eligible potential participant, and that person's parents or guardians, in order to offer the young person a place in Youth on Track; - (e) to determine whether an eligible potential participant is already receiving case management services and, if so, to exchange information with the young person's existing case management agency to facilitate the young person's participation in Youth on Track, including to negotiate support to be provided to the young person by a YoT Provider; - (f) where a participating agency has referred a young person to Youth on Track, to advise the participating agency as to whether the young person is eligible to participate in Youth on Track or has accepted an offer to participate in Youth on Track; and - (g) to promote community and victim safety by facilitating the sharing of information regarding a participant, and/or a third party who engages with the participant, where reasonably necessary to prevent or lessen a serious threat to the life, health or safety of any person or to public health or public safety.
+- (b) other risk factors and safety warning in relation to a potential participant, to the extent this constitutes health information; and - (c) any other health information relevant to referring a potential participant to a YoT Provider. - 2.6 The intention of this code is to permit the collection, use and disclosure of such information for the following purposes: - to enable potential participants to be identified and referred to Youth on Track; - (b) to assess a young person's eligibility for participation in Youth on Track; - (c) to identify and assess risk factors including any relevant safety warnings and any risk factors associated with a potential participant's home environment; - (d) to locate an eligible potential participant, and that person's parents or guardians, in order to offer the young person a place in Youth on Track; - (e) to determine whether an eligible potential participant is already receiving case management services and, if so, to exchange information with the young person's existing case management agency to facilitate the young person's participation in Youth on Track, including to negotiate support to be provided to the young person by a YoT Provider; - (f) where a participating agency has referred a young person to Youth on Track, to advise the participating agency as to whether the young person is eligible to participate in Youth on Track or has accepted an offer to participate in Youth on Track; and - (h) to promote community and victim safety by facilitating the sharing of information regarding a participant, and/or a third party who engages with the participant, where reasonably necessary to prevent or lessen a serious threat to the life, health or safety of any person or to public health or public safety.